beaunorgeot/GATK-Whole-Genome-Pipeline/README.md

 		./GATKsetup.sh
 3
 .
 Use your favorite text editor to assign your input file(s) to the INPUT variable in the GATKpipe.sh script

-4. Use chmod +x GATKpipe.sh to make the script executable
-5. At top of GATKpipe.sh, change the RAM & THREADS variables to reflect 90% of machine RAM and number of cores, respectively
+5. At top of the **processing**, **UGcaller/HCcaller** scripts, set the RAM, THREADS, dir, ref, & INPUT variables to reflect your run.
+The RAM variable should be set to reflect 90% of your machine's RAM.
+The THREADS variable should reflect the number of cores
-6. Place the address to the appropriate input file on the next line of the script.
-4. Run GATKpipe.sh
+4. Run processingGATK.sh

-		./GATKpipe.sh
+		./processingGATK.sh

+5. Run either the HAPvariantCalling.sh OR UGvariantCalling.sh scripts

 ##Tools
 * **Process:**